-14(a)-bottom view.
+The core of the token is the low cost, low power microprocessor, TI-MSP430F2722 [35] that was programmed to generate modulated 3 Volt square waves at a frequency of 1KHz.
+Figure 14 shows the schematic of the custom-built ring.
+This square wave is modulated with On-Off keying to trigger artificial touch events in the screen's firmware.
+The microprocessor is mounted on a 18 mm x 30 mm off-the-shelf board, part of TI-MSP430 eZ430 development kit, as shown on Figure 13(a)-bottom view.
 We specify the transmission data rate and data sequence by programming the microprocessor through the USB interface that comes with the kit.
-The square wave and its parameters were selected through experiments with a function generator, as described in section V. Since we found that 3 Volt was not adequate for generating touch events, we amplify the output of the microprocessor using a single bipolar transistor, BC548B [5], with the supply voltage of 9 Volt (Figure 14(a)top view).
+The square wave and its parameters were selected through experiments with a function generator, as described in section 5.
+Since we found that 3 Volt was not adequate for generating touch events, we amplify the output of the microprocessor using a single bipolar transistor, BC548B [5], with the supply voltage of 9 Volt (Figure 13(a)-top view).
 One of the most challenging parts of the prototype was to design the electrode configuration that would allow the signal to be injected in series with the touchscreen and the body capacitance of the user.
-The best point in the circuit to inject the signal, V'{sig} in figure 1, would be in series with the finger and the rest of the body at a point close to the screen.
+The best point in the circuit to inject the signal, $V'{sig}$ in figure 1, would be in series with the finger and the rest of the body at a point close to the screen.
 This has obvious anatomical difficulties and the low internal resistance of the body makes injection between two closely spaced electrodes, as on the inside surface of a ring, impractical.
-We opted for a system where the user would wear an insulating ring where V{sig}^{\prime} was injected between electrodes on the inside and outside of the dielectric band.
-The inner electrode was connected with the finger and, through the body capacitance C_B and case capacitance C_c (as described in section II), to the internal circuitry in the tablet.
-The outer electrode on the ring was directly pressed on the screen, forming C_s to complete the circuit.
+We opted for a system where the user would wear an insulating ring where $V'{siq}$ was injected between electrodes on the inside and outside of the dielectric band.
+The inner electrode was connected with the finger and, through the body capacitance $C_B$ and case capacitance $C_c$ (as described in section 2), to the internal circuitry in the tablet.
+The outer electrode on the ring was directly pressed on the screen, forming $C_s$ to complete the circuit.